An ACT Government Website

 Advice for ACT public school families

-Authorities have issued safety warnings about 2 brands of craft sand found to include traces of asbestos:
+In November 2025, authorities issued safety warnings about craft sand found to include traces of asbestos.

 While personal health risks are very low, under ACT work health and safety laws, any products containing asbestos must be removed by a licensed asbestos assessor.